 Arcadia is a highly affluent incorporated city in the San Gabriel Valley and Los Angeles County located at the southern base of the San Gabriel Mountains and the Angeles National Forest.
-Pasadena, including Chapman Woods, is to the west, Sierra Madre is to the north, Monrovia is to the east, and Temple City is to the south.
+Pasadena, including Chapman Woods, is to the west, Sierra Madre is to the north, Monrovia is to the east, and Temple City and El Monte are to the south.

 Santa Anita Creek